newtonjain/reInvent-Demo-AWS-Lamabda-Amazon-EFS/README.md

 8. Select yes for `Deploy this changeset?`

-9. Once the stack is setup, you will recieve an InferenceApi endpoint.
+9. Once the stack is setup, you will receive an InferenceApi endpoint.
 We will use this endpoint to make inference requests later.

 ![Inference Endpoint](screenshots/inference_endpoint.png)